wanjiasu/my-app/README.md

 ---

 # Next.js FastAPI Template
 Introducing the Next.js FastAPI Template: A cutting-edge foundation for modern full-stack development that seamlessly integrates Next.js with FastAPI.
-This template combines TypeScript's frontend with Python's backend power, enhanced by Zod's robust type validation.
+This template combines Python's backend power with TypeScript's frontend, enhanced by Zod's robust type validation.
 Perfect for developers seeking a production-ready architecture that balances performance, type safety, and developer experience in one cohesive package.

 ## Table of Contents
 * [About](#about)